bobheadxi/bobheadxi.github.io/_posts/2018-2-15-dockerception.md

 And I haven't even tried using it yet.
 Maybe the docker-compose container wasn't such a bad idea after all.

+**Update 2:** Docker-compose container is best!
+Libcompose doesn't support v3 of the docker-compose.yml format, and it's not very actively maintained.

 # SSH Services in Docker

 The next issue was testing.
 For a while most of us tested Inertia on a Google Cloud VPS, but I really wanted a way to test locally, so at some point I [simply ran the Inertia Daemon locally](https://github.com/ubclaunchpad/inertia/pull/30) to make sure everything worked.